Search results for ""

 Pages

-Summer 2025 Availability May 15 - September 29: 2:30 pm Daily Duration: Approximately 30-minute tour Maximum of 4 people per tour - Minimum age 10* Go behind the scenes in our aviary to meet our puffins and other resident bird species and participate in a feeding session with these remarkable birds.
-This tour includes walking and kneeling on uneven surfaces.
-One Group Per Tour Group Size of 1-2 Guests: $274.95 Group Size of 3 Guests: $324.95 Group Size of 4 Guests: $374.95 Members get an additional 20% discount, buy your membership today and use the benefits immediately. (does not include admission) Tickets only valid for date selected.
+Spring/Summer 2026 Availability March 5 - September 30: 2:30 pm Daily Duration: Approximately 30-minute tour Maximum of 4 people per tour - Minimum age 10* Go behind the scenes in our aviary to meet our puffins and other resident bird species and participate in a feeding session with these remarkable birds.
+This tour includes walking and kneeling on uneven surfaces. ***Due to cold and windy conditions, our Puffin Encounter will be slightly modified.
+Guests will still go behind the scenes and get an up-close look at one of our resident birds.
+One Group Per Tour Group Size of 1-2 Guests: $289.95 Group Size of 3 Guests: $339.95 Group Size of 4 Guests: $389.95 Members get an additional 20% discount, buy your membership today and use the benefits immediately. (does not include admission) Tickets only valid for date selected.
 Online tickets must be purchased at least one day in advance. *Guests aged 10-16 must be accompanied by a paying adult

 News Item